Richmond Secondary Teaching Schools Alliance: School Direct Programme

 All of the RTSA schools have experience of teacher training and are already supporting School Direct trainees.
 To train teachers bring many advantages to a school and we fully embrace the energy, drive and enthusiasm they bring.
 School Direct vacancies for 2018-19 are available at Waldegrave School, Orleans Park School, Christ’s School, Hampton High and St Richard Reynolds Catholic College.

 We currently have unsalaried vacancies for Mathematics, D&T Textiles, Drama, Physics, Chemistry, English, PE, Geography and Modern Foreign Languages (French/Spanish).

 Successful completion of this course leads to qualified teacher status (QTS) and a postgraduate certificate in education (PGCE) with Masters credits.

-There are 9 secondary schools in this partnership offering School Direct places.
+Please see the list below of the secondary schools in this partnership offering School Direct places.
 For further information on all of our Alliance schools see their websites below:

 - Waldegrave School

 - Richmond Park Academy

 General information about the School Direct Programme (training and salaried routes) from the Department for Education can be found here.